tianyingw/tianyingw.github.io/openings.md

 title: Research Opportunities
 ---

+If you are pursuing an undergraduate student at Tsinghua University and want to get research training experience in statistics, please email me to discuss possible research opportunities.

 ### Basic Requirements

-- Students need to be self-motivated and good at communications;
+- Students need to be **self-motivated** and good at communications;
 - Coding skills: R (required), python (required for deep learning related projects);
 - Good at paper reading (English)；
 - Have learned basic statistical courses already (e.g., probability theory, statistical inference, statistical computing, and linear model).